Chainiran/Smart-Timetable/README.md

     # For Windows
     copy .env.example .env
     ```
-3.  **Update the values** in your new `.env` file with your actual database credentials.
+3.  **Update the values** in your new `.env` file with your actual database credentials and a secure JWT secret.
 It should look like this:

     ```ini
     # Server Port